 What does it look like?

 Kiwifruit is a vigorous vine that is cultivated for its fruit.
 The entire plant is hairy.
-The leaves are oval, about 14cm across and have finely-toothed margins.
+The leaves are oval, about 14cm across and have finely toothed margins.
 The leaf stem is reddish in colour.
-During October-December kiwifruit produces white flowers that are up to about 6 cm across.
+During October through to December kiwifruit produces white flowers that are up to about 6 cm across.
 They are followed by edible fruits that are brown, hairy, oval and up to 8cm long.
 They have green flesh and numerous black seeds.
 Wild kiwifruit vines can grow more than 20 m high into the forest canopy.

 Why is it a problem?